jdi-docs/jdi-light/source/includes/_documentation.md

 ### FileInput

 ```
-FileInput actions examples:
+FileInput action examples:

 When I upload file "/res/general.xml" by "Avatar" file input element
-When I try to upload file "/res/general.xml" by "Disabled File Input" file input element
+When I try to upload file "/res/general.xml" by "File Input" file input element

-FileInput validations examples:
+FileInput validation examples:

 Then the "Avatar" file input element label equals to "Profile picture:"
 Then the "Avatar" file input element label contains "picture"
 Then the "Avatar" file input element text equals to "C:\fakepath\general.xml"
 Then the "Avatar" file input element text contains "general.xml"
 Then the "Avatar" attribute "id" equals to "avatar"
-Then the "Avatar" is basically valid
+Then "File Input" is enabled
-Then "Disabled File Input" is disabled
+Then "File Input" is disabled

-Scenario example:
+Then "File Input" is displayed
+Then "File Input" disapear
+Then "File Input" is hidden
+Then "File Input" does not appear
+Then "File Input" is does not appear during "5" seconds

+Example:

   Scenario: Upload file by enabled file input element
     Given I open "Html5 Page"
     When I upload file "/res/general.xml" by "Avatar" file input element